Asymptotic properties of the MLE in distributional regression under random censoring: Asymptotic normality

-Assumption (vi) in the corollary above has an illustrative interpretation in practical terms.
-Assuming that $G(Y-) = \prob{C < Y|Y} < 1$ wp1 means that, on the other hand, $\prob{Y \le C|Y} = \prob{\delta=1|Y} > 0$ wp1.
-This implies that for every possible value of $Y$, there is a chance of it being uncensored and hence observed.
-If $G(Y-)$ would be equal to one for some $Y$, it would be censored almost surely.
-In other words, assumption (vi) ensures that there are no values of $Y$ that can never be observed because they get censored wp1.
+Assumption \eqref{cond:mle_norm__censoring} in the corollary above ensures that there are no values of $Y$ that can never be observed because they get censored wp1.
 Note that this is a sufficient, not necessary, condition for the asymptotic normality of the MLE.